-LNRGDP = 0.665LNREER - 0.683LNGFCE - 0.149LNGCF + 1.672LNM2 + 0.921LNTO + 10.186.....11
+LNRGDP = 0.665LNREER - 0.683LNGFCE - 0.149LNGCF + 1.672LNM2 + 0.921LNTO + 10.186......11 significant in explaining economic growth except GCF since they have absolute tvalues greater than two.

-Equation 11 shows that REER (LNREER), M2 (LNM2), and TO (LNTO) have positive long run relationship with GDP (LNRGDP).
-On the other hand, GFCE (LNGFCE) and GCF (LNGCF) show negative long run relationship with GDP (LNRGDP).
-All the variables are statistically significant in explaining economic growth except GCF since, they have absolute values greater than two.
+Equation 11 shows that REER (LNREER), M2 (LNM2) and TO (LNTO) have a positive long run relationship with GDP (LNRGDP).
+On the other hand, GFCE (LNGFCE) and GCF (LNGCF) show a negative long run relationship with GDP (LNRGDP).
+All the variables are statistically

 The real effective exchange rate (LNREER) has positive sign and is statistically significant in explaining the economic growth in the long run.
 This result confirms that the null hypothesis (exchange rates have a long run effect on economic growth of Ethiopia) is accepted.
 Increase/appreciation of real effective exchange rate by 1% increases economic growth by 0.665%.
 The finding of this study shows that decrease in real effective exchange rate [depreciation] does not promote economic growth in the long run.
-Depreciation may encourage exports and increase the foreign earnings of the country for the time being, but it hurts the economy in the long-run as the cost of imported raw materials increase continuously.
+Depreciation may encourage exports and increase the foreign earnings of the country for the time being, but it hurt the economy in the long-run as the cost of imported raw materials increase continuously.
 The positive sign of real effective exchange rate shows that the impact works through the aggregate supply channel in the long-run.
-This is in line with the modern view.
+This is in line with modern view discussed in the literature review.

 The Modern view states that depreciation of the domestic currency has a net effect of decreasing the real GDP.
-For the modern viewers, the effect of exchange rate on economic growth works through the aggregate supply channel i.e., developing countries are dependent on foreign capital for investment and the demand for their export elasticity is low.
+For the modern viewers, the effect of exchange rate on economic growth works through the aggregate supply channel i.e. developing countries are dependent on foreign capital for investment and the demand for their export elasticity is low.
 Thus, its impact on increasing the costs of imported raw materials is much stronger than the positive effect it has on competitiveness.
 Hence, exchange rate adjustments will have a multiplying cost effect on economic growth in Ethiopia.

 The government final consumption expenditure (LNGCE) has a negative and significant effect on economic growth of Ethiopia implying that, large size of government expenditure goes to recurrent expenditure.
 Thus, recurrent expenditure may have impeded growth by reducing the resources available for capital expenditure.
-Defense expenditure, poverty targeted expenditure, inflation targeted expenditure, and voting campaign expenditure and expenditure on interest payment constitute the most important components of current expenditure.
-As a result, long run responsiveness of real GDP to the change in government final consumption expenditure will decrease real GDP by 0.683 percent over time.
-This is explained by the fact that government spending of money for the purchase of consumption goods and services leads to the increase of the aggregate demand for goods and services.
+Defense expenditure, poverty targeted expenditure, inflation targeted expenditure, voting campaign expenditure and expenditure on interest payment constitute the most important components of current expenditure.
+As a result, long run responsiveness of real GDP to the change in government final consumption expenditure is - 0.683.
+It means that a one percent increase in government final consumption expenditure will decrease real GDP by 0.683 percent over time.
+This is explained by the fact that government spending of money for the purchase of consumption goods and services leads to the increase the aggregate demand for goods and services.